fleetdm/fleet/handbook/demand/README.md

 7. If a lead is completed or out of ICP, update the lead status in Salesforce to "Closed" or "Disqualified".
 If within ICP at-mention the [Head of Revenue Operations](https://fleetdm.com/handbook/digital-experience#team) in the [#g-digital-experience](https://fleetdm.slack.com/archives/C058S8PFSK0) Slack channel and move lead to their name in SFDC.
 8. Mark the Slack message as complete with the "✅" emoji.

-> For any support-related questions, forward the submission to support@fleetdm.com
+> For any support-related questions, forward the submission to [Fleet's support team](https://docs.google.com/document/d/1tE-NpNfw1icmU2MjYuBRib0VWBPVAdmq4NiCrpuI0F0/edit#heading=h.wqalwz1je6rq).

 ### Begin or modify an advertising campaign